 Gloss Varnish: A water-based gloss varnish that can be applied with a brush or an airbrush.
 Perfect for adding a wet or gloss effect to specific spots like gems, tongues, mouths, acid and so on.
 The varnish is completely transparent and doesn’t tint your paint job (there are some varnishes out there which have a slight yellowish tint).

 The Warpaints range features 8 metallic paints.
 Like most other miniature paint ranges, The Army Painter’s metallics are water-based and non-toxic.
 The paints require a little bit of shaking, but they don’t separate as badly as some of the Citadel metallic paints.
-The metallic pigments in the gold and copper paints are very fine, while the silvers have slightly grainier pigments, similar to Citadel silver paints.
+The metallic pigments used are a bit on the grainier side, like most of the cheaper Citadel metallics that don’t come in the white cap bottles.

 Bright Gold: A light to medium gold, lighter and more yellowish than on the paint swatch.
 Quite similar to GW Auric Armour Gold.
 It’s not as thin as some other gold paints on the market and covers in about three thin coats.

 Greedy Gold: A medium gold with a hint of orange.
-Very similar to GW Gehenna’s Gold, coverage is not too bad for gold paint, but not as good as GW’s Retributor Armour.
+Very similar to GW Gehenna’s Gold, coverage is not too bad for gold paint, but it can’t match the opacity of GW’s Retributor Armour.

 True Copper: Despite the name, I found it to be actually more of a brassy paint, similar to GW Balthasar Gold but lighter.
 More brownish and muted than on the paint swatch.